nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Locating items by keywords: `find-i`

-Finds items whose atributes contain any of the given keywords.
+Finds items whose attributes contain any of the given keywords.

 Format: `find-i PREFIX KEYWORD [MORE_KEYWORDS]`